eliseusoh/travel-diary/README.md

 ## ✈️ Travel Diary
 A fun React app to save and explore your favorite places!
-Add, edit, and view your travel memories—all in your browser.
+Add, edit, and view your travel memories.

 ---